 The notification stating that the software will no longer function properly will appear when you attempt to access it from any location on Windows.
 Open Secretfolder and enter your password to unlock the application.
 Click the Unlock button after selecting the locked app.
 Without your password, anyone attempting to bypass this by uninstalling Secretfolder won’t be able to do so.

 Method 2: Lock Apps in Windows using Group Policy

-If for some reason, you don’t want to use Secretfolder, you can lock apps using Windows Group Policy.
-To do this, press the Win button + R, and type “gpedit.msc” on the Run screen, and click OK.
-This will open the Group Policy Editor.
+If Secretfolder is not an option for you, you can lock programs using Windows Group Policy.
+To accomplish this, press Win + R, type “gpedit.msc” into the Run box, and then click OK.
+With this, the Group Policy Editor will launch.

 Method 3: Lock Apps in Windows Using Security Policy

 Other users won’t be able to run particular apps using this technique because it makes use of Windows Local Security Policy.
 The Local Security Policy App should be opened.
 In the Start Search Bar, type Local Security Policy to discover it.
 Once it’s open, expand the branch labelled “Software Restriction Policies.”
 Select “Additional Rules.”
 Right-click on “Software Restriction Policies” and choose “New Software Restriction Policies” if “Additional Rules” isn’t an option.
 A new Hash Rule can be chosen by right-clicking on “Additional Rules.”

 Next, navigate to the program folder’s location that you want to lock.
 You’ll need to choose the application file directly, unlike Secretfolder.
 Click on the Apply button after choosing the app.
 Users won’t be able to utilize the chosen app after doing this.
 For other apps, use the same procedure.

 Go to the “Additional rules” folder and remove the limitation from the list if you want to be allowed to run the program later.
 Although it isn’t particularly handy, utilizing Group Policy is just as effective.